How to buy the best LG TV

 Alpha 9 processor

-LG's high-end 2020 TVs are powered by the third generation of the Alpha 9 processor, while lower-end OLEDs and LCDs will likely retain the second-generation Alpha 9.
-The latest version builds on its predecessors with several added features, most notably content enhancement and content optimisation.
-Both are designed to make the pictures being displayed look as crisp, accurate and lifelike as possible, regardless of the resolution.
+LG's high-end TVs for 2021 are powered by the fourth-generation of the Alpha 9 processor, while lower-end OLEDs and LCDs will likely retain the third-generation Alpha 9.
+The latest version builds on its predecessors with several added features, most notably the ability to recognise and enhance faces and bodies as well as creating a better sense depth from foreground and background images.

 TVs with this upgraded chip will analyse every frame of what you're watching and hone it to look as close to 4K or 8K as possible.
 What resolution the content is boosted to will depend on your TV.
 8K sets rely on this sort of technology as there's no 8K content to watch, but if it works well then SD and HD footage will look better than ever on 4K TVs, too.

-LG is covering most of the HDR bases with its TVs.
-The OLED models have four formats built in, so there won't be many devices or HDR content that they won't be compatible with.
+LG is covering most of the HDR (high dynamic range) bases with its TVs.
+The OLED models have three formats built in, so there won't be many devices or HDR content that they won't be compatible with.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.